490308 Sapper George William Liberty, Royal Engineers

 Rolls of Honour photos: Jane Dickson, Michael Carver

 In 1919, George, Lottie and their sons Bill and Fred moved to 5 Little Gaddesden.
-George then lived there until his death, aged 49, on 11th April 1936.
+George returned to work as a Carpenter and, by June 1921, he worked for the Builders H & J Mathews in Castle Street, Berkhamsted.
+George remained living at 5 Little Gaddesden until his death, aged 49, on 11th April 1936.
 Four days later, on 15th April, his funeral service was held at St Peter and St Paul’s Church, Little Gaddesden.

 The 1939 Register shows both George’s widow Lottie and his widowed step-mother Eliza living at No 5 Little Gaddesden.
 Charles had married and moved to Dunstable but Fred and his wife Gladys lived at 14 Council Cottages Hudnall, now Chapel Close.
 Fred is then named on P.C.
 Parker’s list of Local Defence Volunteers (later the Home Guard); he served in No 2 Section, based at Hudnall Four Ways Garage.